Parsl/parslguts/monitoring.rst

 What is stored in the database?
 ===============================

+.. todo:: deeper dive into workflow/tasks/try table schema - not trying to be comprehensive of all schemas here but those three are a good set to deal with

 The monitoring database SQL schema is defined using SQLAlchemy's ORM model at:

 https://github.com/Parsl/parsl/blob/3f2bf1865eea16cc44d6b7f8938a1ae1781c61fd/parsl/monitoring/db_manager.py#L132